steel-dev/mcp-server/README.md

 - Labels appear above or inside elements for easy reference
 - Use these numbers when specifying elements for click or type operations

-Below is a revised “Configuration” section for your README, aiming for greater clarity and simplicity.

 ## Configuration